tossmilestone/linux-config/README.md

-vim-config
+Linux-config
 ==========

-My VIM config file
+My linux config files, such as .bashrc, .vimrc, etc.